hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 3 3
 ```

-Sometimes, it isn't fully clear whether to follow the pandas' syntax and semantics or lean closer to its Q counterpart.
+Sometimes, it isn't fully clear whether to follow the pandas' syntax and semantics or lean closer to its q counterpart.
 For example, if you want to build a function that is one to one with pandas' interface, you may find yourself taking care of several edge cases.
-More often than not, this will make your function much longer and less maintainable in the future, so if you find yourself in that situation, our suggestion would be to try to keep it as simple as possible.
+More often than not, this will make your function much longer and less maintainable in the future, so if you find yourself in that situation, our suggestion would be to try to keep it as simple as possible or ask the PyKX team directly via their [support page](https://code.kx.com/pykx/2.4/support.html){:target="_blank"}.

 In the case of `count` there weren't really all that many edge cases, so we decided to do a one to one recreation of the pandas equivalent's interface.
 Later on we'll see how we tackle the parity issue.

 ---

-Now that the underlying Q code is clear, we can focus on bringing the functionality to PyKX.
+Now that the underlying functionality is clear, we can focus on bringing the functionality to PyKX.
 For that, we need to know _where_ to place our function and _how_ to make it available.

 PyKX's codebase is quite extensive, so we need to make sense of it.
 We can assume the source code is inside the `src` directory, and that the pandas API code should be inside the `pandas_api` subdirectory, but there are quite a few Python files inside so...
 Where do we put our implementation?